VigneshVSV/hololinked/doc/source/howto/clients.rst

     :linenos:
     :lines: 1-9

-The exposed properties, actions and events become available on the client.
-One can use get-set on properties, function calls on actions and subscribe to events with a callback which is executed once an event arrives:
+The exposed properties, actions and events then become available on the client.
+One can use get-set on properties, methods calls on actions similar to how its done natively on the object as seen above.
+To subscribe to events, provide a callback which is executed once an event arrives:

 .. literalinclude:: code/rpc_client.py
     :language: python